 - Strategic planning and decision making

-- Companies must have at least one shareholder
+- A limited by shares company must have at least one shareholder

 - Every shareholder must hold at least one share in the company

-- They are normally directors of the same company
+- It is common practice for shareholders to also be directors of the same company

 - They can be natural persons or corporate bodies

-- You do not have to live in the UK to be a shareholder of a UK company
+- You do not have to be a UK resident or citizen to be a shareholder of a UK company

 - Investing money in a company in exchange for one or more shares

 - Appointing the first directors during the company formation process

 - Exercising control by voting on important matters regarding the company